FAQs for Parents

 Students with strong Executive Function skills are able to focus during classroom learning, follow-through with instructions independently, get started with work when necessary, ask for help when appropriate, and work with teachers, parents, and peers harmoniously.
 Hence, strong Executive Function skills offer innumerable benefits to the learner and the learning community.

-2. What are the seven core areas my child will be learning with ExQ?
+2. What are the nine core areas my child will be learning with ExQ?

 - FOCUS: It is the brain’s ability to figure out what’s important and then pay attention to it.